RishabhKichu/Spinning-Display-CAD/README.md

-# Spinning-Display-CAD
+# Spinning Display CAD

-## Overview
+## 📌 Overview
-This is a functional mechanical display made in Fusion 360 using module 1.5 bevel gears with a mounting distance of 30mm.
-It features a detatchable hand crank that can be stored in the back of the box for storage of the hand crank.
-The internals are housed within an 8x8x8cm base
+This is a functional mechanical display modeled in Fusion 360, featuring **module 1.5 bevel gears** with a **30 mm mounting distance**.
+It includes a **detachable hand crank** that fits into a built-in rear storage slot.
+The mechanism is compactly housed in an **8 × 8 × 8 cm base**, driving a **12 cm display plate**.

 ---

 ## ⚙️ Key Design Features

-* Hand Powered Rotation
+- Hand-powered rotation via removable crank
-* Bevel gear system mounted at 90 degree angle
+- Bevel gear system at 90° for compact motion transfer
-* Storage spot for hand crank
+- Rear slot for crank storage
-* 12cm display plate
+- 12 cm top display plate

 ---

-## Preview
+## 📷 Preview

-#### Front View
+#### 🔸 Front View
 ![Front](./Renders/Front.jpg)

-#### Back View
+#### 🔸 Back View
 ![Back](./Renders/Back.jpg)

-#### Internal Gear Mechanism
+#### 🔸 Internal Gear Mechanism
 ![Internal](./Renders/Internal.jpg)

 ---

-## Problems Faced
+## 🧠 Problems Faced & Learnings

-+ ### Bevel Gear selection
-  To understand how to use bevel gears in my project i had to reaerch: module sizes, pressure angles, and backlash.
-+ ### Plate Support
-  I had to balance shaft size and learn about bearing tolerances to pick the right one
-+ ### Creating a visual animation
-  To create an animation of the gears moving together, i had to understand and impliment motion links in fusion 360
+- **Bevel Gear Selection**
+  I had to research gear terminology like module size, pressure angle, and backlash to select a gear pair that meshed correctly and fit inside the housing.

+- **Plate Support and Bearing Fit**
+  Finding the right shaft and bearing combination required learning about **bearing tolerances** and how to minimize friction while maintaining plate stability.

+- **Creating an Animation**
+  To visualize gear interaction, I had to understand and implement **motion links** in Fusion 360.
+This included setting up joints and simulating motion paths.

 ---

-## Future Improvements
+## 🔧 Future Improvements

-- #### Better Overrall stabily: add more supports to the main shaft and hand crank shaft
+- Improve overall stability by adding support for the crank and center shaft
-- #### Change hand crank to display gear ratio to 3:1
+- Change gear ratio from 1:1 to 3:1 for smoother display rotation
-- #### Add motor mount option to replace crank
+- Add an optional motor mount in place of the crank
-- #### Make one wall of the box replacable for quick repairs
+- Make one wall removable for easier access and maintenance